Orama-Interactive/Pixelorama-Docs/docs/faq.md

 A: Pixelorama was originally created as a stand-alone program.
 Our current focus is to keep improving it and not implmenting it into Godot itself, but we are not declining the possibility of it being a plugin one day.

 ## Q: What languages is Pixelorama available in?
 A: The main language is English, but Pixelorama is also available in numerous other languages!
 [All of our translation files are hosted in Crowdin](https://crowdin.com/project/pixelorama).
+By default, the language that Pixelorama is in, is the system language of your device.
+You can easily change it by going to the Edit menu, Preferences, Language.